Chia-Network/pool-reference/SPECIFICATION.md

 ## Difficulty
 The difficulty allows the pool operator to control how many partials per day they are receiving from each farmer.
+The difficulty can be adjusted separately for each farmer.
+A reasonable target would be 300 partials per day, to ensure frequent feedback to the farmer, and low variability.
 A difficulty of 1 results in approximately 10 partials per day per k32 plot.
 This is the minimum difficulty that the V1 of the protocol supports is 1.
 However, a pool may set a higher minimum difficulty for efficiency.
 When calculating whether a proof is high quality enough for being awarded points, the pool should use